dtm-labs/dtm/README.md

 * Simple to use
   + The interface is simple, developers no longer worry about suspension, null compensation, idempotence, etc., and the framework layer takes care of them.
 * Multi language supported
   + It is suitable for companies with multi-language stacks.
 The protocol supports http.
-Convenient to use in various languages ​​such as go, python, php, nodejs, ruby.
+Convenient to use in various languages ​​such as go, python, php, nodejs, ruby, c#.
 * Easy to deploy, easy to expand
   + Only rely on mysql, easy to deploy, easy to expand horizontally
 * Multiple distributed transaction protocol supported